 Duty called Kirby into the U.S. Army on June 7, 1942.
 He had created an inventory to be published in part of his absence, kissed his wife goodbye, and headed to Camp Stewart for Basic Training.

 Being a small Jewish kid from New York, he had met people from across the country.
 People who had never traveled outside their family farm, Texans who never rode a horse, and everyone from every corner of the country.
 He did encounter antisemitism, but he credits working and living together as the moment that opened their eyes to how diverse the country really is.

-And ready for his Marvel co-creator, Stan Lee, to give one of his best Cameos.General Patton got word that his unit was killed and arrived personally with replacements.
+His unit, the Fifth Infantry Division, landed in Liverpool where he saw the devastation of the German Stukas.
+He was now ready to land on Omaha Beach ten days after D-Day.And ready for his Marvel co-creator, Stan Lee, to give one of his best Cameos.General Patton got word that his unit was killed and arrived personally with replacements.
 Patton was livid when he learned that the outfit had just arrived just fine.
 The mix-up came about because of an error in the maps, so Kirby’s Lieutenant saw to correcting it.
 His lieutenant learned his soldier drew Captain America and many other comics and assigned Private Kirby the unenviable task of being a scout to draw the maps.

 Kirby would create new maps or draw on existing maps locations of enemy and friendly activity.
 His markings of Axis’ 88 anti-armor cannons were used to clear the way for troops.

 Kirby’s unit crossed much of Northern France and took heavy casualties.
 Sketching in a notepad was the only thing that could keep his nerves intact while he mapped out enemy locations.
 His unit even liberated a remote factory, turned concentration camp.
 This was one of the first provable concentration camps the U.S. came across.